BenTaylorPublic/screeps/README.md

     Rooms early in the list are being used up
     This means they're not loading their nuker with energy

-Lab rut
-    Not sure what to do about it... but this is the rut: amountLeftToLoad went to -700
-    Combining U + L
-    450 L left in reagent lab
-    250 UL left in compound lab
-    Stocker trying to withdraw more constantly

 MyMemory.Settings
     Settings I can change via flags (that directly match the settings key) Constants are all numbers
     eg:
         set-CONSCRIPTION_RANGE-5
         set-OBSERVER_WIDTH-5

-Towers sitting on 50% letting containers die

 Attack creeps to kill construction sites